Rashard Higgins: Early life

 Higgins attended Mesquite High School in Mesquite, Texas, where he was a three-sport athlete in football, basketball and track.
 He played as a wide receiver for the Mesquite football team.
 As a senior, he had 69 receptions for 1,136 yards 10 touchdowns.
 Higgins was a two-star recruit by Rivals.com.
 He was a starter on the Mesquite basketball team, where he averaged 17 points per game.

 He also excelled in track & field at Mesquite.
 At the 2013 District Meet, he took fourth in the 200-meter dash with a time of 22.76 seconds, while also placing seventh in the long jump with a leap of 6.68 meters (21 ft, 8 in).
 He posted a personal-best time of 53.48 seconds in the 400-meter dash at the 2012 Rockin R Relays, where he finished fifth.

 College career

 As a true freshman at Colorado State University in 2013, Higgins started all 14 games.
 He finished the season with a school freshman record 68 receptions, which went for 837 yards and six touchdowns.
-As a sophomore in 2014, Higgins was a finalist for the Biletnikoff Award.
+As a sophomore in 2014, Higgins led the nation with 1,750 receiving yards and 17 touchdowns and was a finalist for the Biletnikoff Award.